oap-project/gazelle_plugin/docs/performance.md

 --conf spark.memory.offHeap.enabled=true // enable off-heap thus Spark can control the memory --conf spark.memory.offHeap.size=15g // a big off-heap is required
 ```
+## Data Generating
+On non-partiton tables, it's better to set the number of files to times of total HT cores in your cluster, e.g., there are 384 cores in your cluster, we'd better to set the file numbers to 2x384 or 3x384 to ensure.
+In this way Spark would only issue one task for each file(together with spark.sql.files.maxPartitionBytes option).

+Note the spark.sql.files.maxRecordsPerFile will also split the files in to smaller ones.
+We may just disable this feature to -1.